 - Update its software: It’s important to always be running the latest version of the software, as many of the updates are done to prevent the VPN from being blocked by the Great Firewall.

-- Change server: Even though many VPNs have an option to automatically connect to the server with the best performance, sometimes it’s useful to test which server works the best with your connection.
+- Change server: Even though many VPNs have the option to connect to the server with the best performance automatically, sometimes it’s useful to test which server works the best with your connection.
 As a general rule, choose servers located in countries nearby for better VPN performance

 - Contact the technical service: If none of the above has worked for you, you can contact your VPN’s technical department to find out what is happening (it might be temporarily out of service in China) and get a recommended configuration for getting around the Great Firewall.
 This is why we place a lot of importance on the quality of the VPN’s technical service.
 Good VPNs respond efficiently and are capable of quickly reacting when the Great Firewall blocks their service.